Kayli/logspub/psychology.md

   - is an essential component of mature self-esteem and basic self-worth
   - narcissistic behaviors are a system of intrapersonal and interpersonal strategies devoted to protecting one's self-esteem

-- suppression: conscious inhubition of one's own emotional expressive behavior while emotionally aroused [15]
+- suppression: conscious inhibition of one's own emotional expressive behavior while emotionally aroused [15]

+- repression
+  - exclusion of distressing memories, thoughts, or feelings from the conscious mind
-- repression: thought to give rise to anxiety and to neurotic symptoms, which begin when a forbidden drive or impulse threatens to enter the conscious mind [16]
+  - gives rise to anxiety and to neurotic symptoms, which begin when a forbidden drive or impulse threatens to enter the conscious mind [16]

 ## stress